Get Out and Do It: Your two-day forecast

 Moscow Farmers Market — 8 a.m to 1 p.m., Friendship Square, downtown Moscow.
-Every Saturday through October.
+Saturdays through October.
 Live entertainment, local produce, baked goods, specialty food items, nursery plants, flowers, crafts and more.

 Craft and Vendor Fair — 9 a.m. to 2 p.m., Troy Elementary School, 103 Trojan Drive, Troy.
 Featuring crafts, vendors, silent auction and raffle.
 Pulled pork lunch for sale for $5.
 Homemade pies are $3/slice.